Idaho State Bar Lawyer Referral Service Rules -Effective January 1, 2016

 Article I. Purpose

 The Idaho State Bar (hereafter the ISB) Lawyer Referral Service (hereafter the LRS) shall exist primarily for the benefit of the public.
-The LRS's purpose shall be to provide a means for referring to a qualified member of the ISB to any person who has a need for and can pay a fee for legal service.
+The LRS's purpose shall be to efficiently provide a good match for paying clients and qualified attorneys.

 Article II.
 Organization